p10rahulm/academic-paper-writing/README.md

 #### 1.5.1.
 Open Access vs Traditional Journals

 * Who pays for publication? author or readers?
+### What is open publication and should you go for it?
+Traditionally journals used to be funded by libraries and subscriptions of institutions.
+So you subscribe to the journal and when you subscribe you have access to the articles.
+There is a new trend these days of open publications being paid for by the writer and not the reader.
+- It appeared around 10 years ago and is gaining ground.
+The editorial process in open access journal is still as rigorous in the good journals.
+- But many journals and conferences are fly-by-night and exist only to make money.
+Further these are probably the ones advertising heavily and sending personalized mails to you to publish in them [Predatory and Fake Scientific Journals...A Review](http://scindeks-clanci.ceon.rs/data/pdf/0354-8724/2014/0354-87241403069L.pdf)
+- Therefore determine what is not open access.
+Here's a good [criteria list](http://ssau.ru/files/science/crpd/CriteriaBillPublishers2015.pdf) to determine such publisers, and here's a known [offenders list](https://beallslist.weebly.com/standalone-journals.html)

+- Same is the case with conferences as well.
+Here's a good set of [questions to ask yourself](https://thinkcheckattend.org/) before you decide to support or attend one.

 ### 1.6.
 IP and Ethical guidelines